Our favourite immune boosting tonic herbs

 Along the way there were several books that inspired me to go deeper into this topic and helped me develop the mindset so that I could begin to understand how deep the benefits of the tonic herbalism path can go.
 Here are my three favourites:

-Just an outright wonderful book that can provide you with the understanding of Taoist tonic herbalism and the concepts that have an ability to expand the way we look at the body and its organs.
-From the three treasures, the role of the organs and yin/yang, you’ll enter into the language and concepts that allow us to communicate effectively about how tonic herbs act in the body.
+Just an outright wonderful book that can provide you with the understanding of Daoist tonic herbalism and the concepts that have an ability to expand the way we look at the body and its organs.
+From the Three Treasures, the role of the organs and Yin/Yang, you’ll enter into the language and concepts that allow us to communicate effectively about how tonic herbs act in the body.
 The listing of the most revered tonic herbs in China along with their benefits, uses and lore is such a potent foundation for aspiring tonic herb nerds.
 You’ll also experience the intention and “science” behind tonic herbal formulations.
 It is just so nice diving into a herbal book that isn’t focused on what the herbs can heal (even though tonics can also help heal and relieve symptoms), but also covers how they help us to generate potent levels of health and bring on some sweet anti-ageing vibes.

-When you dive deeper into the ways in which long-term usage of tonic herbs helps to harmonise and enhance the body it is SUPER useful to get the concept of the Five Elements as laid down by the Taoists and Chinese medicine.
+When you dive deeper into the ways in which long-term usage of tonic herbs helps to harmonise and enhance the body it is SUPER useful to get the concept of the Five Elements as laid down by the Daoists and Chinese medicine.
 Along with the elements comes an encouragement to get to know your inner organs.
 You see, it makes it hard for us in the West to be interested in something unless we can see it (which is why we focus so much on building muscles, despite the fact that people who focus on this don’t seem to really extend their lives in any impressive amount).
 Reading this book helped me to get in touch with the organs via the explanation of the adaptive expressions that emerge through the elements that are associated with them.
-The reason I like this so much especially is because he doesn’t just say “the kidneys are water element, their emotion is fear and courage…. duhhhhhhh,” but rather gives us an insight into the way that the elements and organs adapt and express within their environment and the process required to bring our organs in harmony so they may explore their purest expression.
+The reason I like this so much especially is because he doesn’t just say “the Kidneys are Water element, their emotion is fear and courage…. duhhhhhhh,” but rather gives us an insight into the way that the elements and organs adapt and express within their environment and the process required to bring our organs in harmony so they may explore their purest expression.
 It’s bloody cool and game-changing, especially for the tonic herbalist.

 Whether you’re a practitioner wanting to expand into the realms of tonic herbalism or someone, like me, who is incredibly interested in researching ways to enhance your health, then I recommend diving deep into these epic books so that you can further hone and enhance your tonic herb practice.